DrWolf-OSS/quarkus-utils/README.md

 The library provides
 [CustomExceptionHandler](https://github.com/DrWolf-OSS/quarkus-utils/blob/main/src/main/java/it/drwolf/base/utils/CustomExceptionHandler.java)
-which will catch and log any `Exception`, if you throw subclasses of [WebApplicationException](https://docs.oracle.com/javaee/7/api/javax/ws/rs/package-tree.html) the handle will return the proper status code
+which will catch and log any `Exception`, if you throw subclasses of [WebApplicationException](https://docs.oracle.com/javaee/7/api/javax/ws/rs/package-tree.html) the handler will return the proper status code

 ## GIT info